active-elastic-job/active-elastic-job/README.md

 2. Create an SQS queue:
   * Log into your Amazon Web Service Console and select _SQS_ from the services menu.
   * Create a new queue.
 Select a name of choice but do not forget to use the **same name** in your Active Job class definition.
-  * Make sure you select a Standard Queue. **FIFO Queue will not work out of the box**.

     ```Ruby
     class YourJob < ActiveJob::Base